How do I housebreak my chihuahua to go outside?

 to do her business in a designated area in the yard.
 How do we do that?

 Congratulations on the new member of your family!
 The keys to housebreaking are straight-forward: confinement from going in the wrong place and praise for going in the right place.
-First establish a confinement system at your home, same as that for indoor training ("How do I paper train my chihuahua?").
+First establish a confinement system at your home, same as that for indoor training ().

 For outdoor training: